← Back to ResourcesAdopt vs Buy

 The “Exotic Colour” Warning

-• Blue and lilac: strong link to colour dilution alopecia (lifelong patchy hair loss, skin irritation, secondary infections)
+• Blue and lilac: strong link to colour dilution alopecia (lifelong patchy hair loss, skin irritation, secondary infections).

-• Chocolate: often paired with light eyes; some lines carry juvenile cataract risk
+• Chocolate: often paired with light eyes; some lines carry juvenile cataract risk.

-• “Mini” or “pocket” English Bulldogs: bred down by crossing with other small breeds; not a true English Bulldog and not CKC-recognized
+• “Mini” or “pocket” English Bulldogs: bred down by crossing with other small breeds.
+Not a true English Bulldog and not CKC-recognized.

 A Calgary rescue volunteer with a brindle pied English Bulldog at an adoption meet-and-greet, showing the rescue intake reality